 SilcsBio software is designed to run the compute-intensive MD on a cluster using a cluster queue management system such as OpenPBS, Sun Grid Engine, or SLURM.
-With both SILCS and SS-FEP, subsequent evaluation of relative ligand affinities takes on the order of 10 minutes on a single CPU core, allowing for modifications to be rapidly evaluated on ordinary laptop or desktop computers.
+With both SILCS and SS-FEP, subsequent evaluation of relative ligand affinities takes seconds to minutes on a single CPU core, allowing for modifications to be rapidly evaluated for a large number of ligands to a given target.